 Turn the fan blades.
 Do the blades spin freely?
 If they do not the fan motor bearings are broken.
 This is an easy repair, as the fan assembly is typically a unit that can be ordered and can be replaced by just disconnecting it.
 But, before you do any of this, ensure the refrigerator isn’t plugged in.
 Do this same process for the evaporator fan in the refrigerator, which is located behind the freezer unit.
 This isn’t typically the issue, as this particular fan is concealed by being inside the walls of the refrigerator.
 But, if the sounds are coming from the top of the refrigerator that’s the place to check.

-If it is possible that it might be the refrigerator compressor, the large, typically black or gray object beneath the refrigerator by the coils, we advise calling Grand Prairie Appliance Repair.
+If it is possible that it might be the refrigerator compressor, the large, typically black or gray object beneath the refrigerator by the coils, we advise calling Peerless Appliance Repair.
 That isn’t a repair a homeowner should try.

 Copyright ©2023 Grand Prairie Appliance Repair